FlexMeasures/flexmeasures/Installation.md

 ### Install an LP solver

-For planning balancing actions, the flexmeasures platform uses a linear program solver.
+For planning balancing actions, the FlexMeasures platform uses a linear program solver.
 Currently that is the Cbc solver.
 See the `FLEXMEASURES_LP_SOLVER` config setting if you want to change to a different solver.

 Installing Cbc can be done on Unix via: